Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 - it falls outside the exclusive jurisdiction of the courts pursuant to the law of the seat of arbitration.

 While the procedural rules regulating domestic proceedings may still occasionally raise questions regarding the capacity of public and state-owned bodies to conclude arbitration agreements, no such limitations are imposed in respect of international arbitration.
-Thus, international arbitration parties may not seek to evade arbitration to which they have previously agreed by invoking internal law provisions that purport to prohibit entering into arbitration agreements.
+Thus, in international arbitration, the states and state-controlled entities may not seek to evade arbitration to which they have previously agreed, by invoking internal law provisions that purport to prohibit entering into arbitration agreements.

 Can the arbitrability of a dispute be challenged?